qpdf/qpdf/manual/design.rst

 :file:`QPDF.hh` and
 :file:`QPDFObjectHandle.hh`.
 There are also some additional helper classes that provide higher level API functions for certain document constructions.
-These are discussed in :ref:`ref.helper-classes`.
+These are discussed in :ref:`helper-classes`.

-.. _ref.helper-classes:
+.. _helper-classes:

 Helper Classes
 --------------